oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 TARGET_DOMAINS
 ^^^^^^^^^^^^^^

-OneMKL supports multiple domains: BLAS, DFT, LAPACK, RNG and sparse BLAS.
+oneMKL supports multiple domains: BLAS, DFT, LAPACK, RNG and sparse BLAS.
 The domains built by oneMKL can be selected using the ``TARGET_DOMAINS`` parameter.
 In most cases, ``TARGET_DOMAINS`` is set automatically according to the domains supported by the backend libraries enabled.
 However, while most backend